 Possible Effect of GM's Bankruptcy

 GM's ongoing bankruptcy proceedings could potentially affect these lawsuits.
 Companies in bankruptcy receive protection from their creditors and can rid themselves of debts.
 This can include court judgments obtained by plaintiffs.
 In April 2014, GM asked the federal judge presiding over its bankruptcy proceeding to shield the company from liability for ignition switch lawsuits arising before its 2009 bankruptcy.
 This request is still pending and anyone considering a GM ignition switch lawsuit should follow this potential development.

-Get Free Legal Help with Your GM Ignition Switch Claim Today
+Get Legal Help with Your GM Ignition Switch Claim Today

 While a successful lawsuit can provide plaintiffs and their loved ones with financial compensation, navigating the intricacies of product liability law and class actions can be a difficult task.
-If you believe you were injured as a result of a faulty GM ignition switch, have your claim reviewed by an injury attorney for free.
+If you believe you were injured as a result of a faulty GM ignition switch, contact a local products liability attorney and have your claim reviewed today.

 Contact a qualified product liability attorney to make sure your rights are protected.